-As Dean of Extension and Engagement and director of the WVU Extension Service, Jorge Atiles develops and executes a positive vision that supports and advances the comprehensive land-grant mission of WVU in all of West Virginia’s 55 counties.
+As Dean of Extension and Engagement and director of WVU Extension, Jorge Atiles develops and executes a positive vision that supports and advances the comprehensive land-grant mission of WVU in all of West Virginia’s 55 counties.

-In addition to his role with WVU Extension Service, Dr. Atiles holds a faculty appointment as professor in the WVU Davis College of Agriculture, Natural Resources and Design.
+In addition to his role with WVU Extension, Dr. Atiles holds a faculty appointment as professor in the WVU Davis College of Agriculture, Natural Resources and Design.